 Try to make your teacher fond of you!

-Breaking the Ice with your Teacher
+Breaking the Ice with your Teacher:

 My recommendation is to make sure you talk to your teacher before or after class about a piece of information in the course that you found interesting.
 Ask them for clarification about a point in one of the readings they set you or ask for their opinion on the issue.

 In this way, you’ll show them not only who you are and that you care about the topic, but also that you are genuinely interested in the work they’re assigning.
-This goes a long way towards ingratiating yourself with a teacher.
+This goes a long way toward ingratiating yourself with a teacher.

 Your first week at university matters.
 Doing it right puts you on the path to success.
-The key to the first week at university is setting in motion the peer social networks, activities and teacher relationships that you will need to succeed.
+The key to the first week at university is setting in motion the peer social networks, activities, and teacher relationships that you will need to succeed.
 It will significantly improve your university experience.

 If your first week at university has passed (maybe you’re in your first semester at university, or even your third year!) these tips will still help.
 Get yourself back on track.